code4thought-labs/mine-the-git-goldmine/README.md

 ### Heatmap of Changed components

-Also, in a more fit graph, a treemap, in the component level:
+Visualizing the changed components in a treemap, creates a heatmap for changed files.
+This visual is much better at identifying the "hot areas" where changes occur, and where not.

+For making treemap, we use the `squarify` library.
+To install it run: `pip install squarify`.

 ```python
 import squarify